Ultimate Guide To WordPress RSS

 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-FeedWordPress can be used to create aggregator site (sites that combine content from multiple sources), or display all your online activity (e.g. from your blog, Facebook, Flickr, or other online services, in one place.
+FeedWordPress can be used to create aggregator sites, or bring together all your online activity (e.g. from your blog, Facebook, YouTube, or other online services, in one place.

 For more details, go here:

-Autoblog is an easy-to-use plugin that can be set-up in minutes, without coding skills or complicated instructions.
-Simply copy and paste in the URL of your feed, name your feed (for admin purposes) and select the blog that you want it to post to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, without coding skills or complicated instructions.
+Just copy and paste in the URL of your feed, name your feed (for admin purposes) and select a blog to post content to.

 For more details, go here: